 16 Extraordinary Tales of Scientific Romance

-Jim Mortimore, Jonathan Green, Philip Palmer, Paul Magrs, Kim Lakin-Smith, Roland Moore, Alison Littlewood, Simon Bucher-Jones, Juliet E. McKenna, Rachel E. Pollock, Cavan Scott, Alan K Baker, Brian Herbert, Bruce Taylor, and Adam Roberts and edited by Scott Harrison
+Jim Mortimore, Jonathan Green, Palmer, Paul Magrs, Kim Lakin-Smith, Roland Moore, Alison Littlewood, Simon Bucher-Jones, Juliet E. McKenna, Rachel E. Pollock, Cavan Scott, Alan K Baker, Brian Herbert, Bruce Taylor, and Adam Roberts and edited by Scott Harrison

 198 x 129 mm